 Solution 3: Restart the device

-Restart the device while it is connected to your Azure Active Directory (Azure AD) domain.
-If that doesn’t fix the problem, unjoin your device from Azure AD and rejoin it, by using the following steps.
+Restart the device while it is connected to your Microsoft Entra domain.
+If that doesn’t fix the problem, unjoin your device from Microsoft Entra ID and rejoin it, by using the following steps.

 You must be connected to your organization’s network when you do these steps.
 Don’t do these steps if you aren’t connected to your organization’s infrastructure (for example, while traveling).

 - Open an elevated Command Prompt window.
 To do this, select Start, right-click Command Prompt, and then select Run as administrator.

 - After the command runs, type

 dsregcmd /join, and press Enter.